directus/directus/docs/reference/api/rest/relations.md

 <div class="two-up">
 <div class="left">

-What data is linked to what other data.
+> What data is linked to what other data.
 Allows you to assign authors to articles, products to sales, and whatever other structures you can think of.
+[Learn more about Relationships](/concepts/relationships/).

 </div>
 <div class="right">